 - Slip and fall injuries and other premises liability cases

-Personal injury law focuses on injuries that are caused to individual people.
-Although property damage may be involved such as when a car accident damages the car as well as the person in the car; the personal injury lawyer will address the person/people injured and then address the damages to the property after.
+Personal injury law focuses on injuries an individual is suffering from.
+Although the accident may include property damage, such as when a car accident damages the car as well as the person in the car; the personal injury lawyer will address the person/people injured and then address the damages to the property after.

 Most, if not all, personal injury cases involve negligence of some kind.
-Negligence occurs when a defendant fails to meet his or her legal duty of care and the plaintiff is injured.
+Negligence occurs when a defendant fails to meet his or her legal duty of care and the plaintiff suffers from injuries.
 In order to prove negligence, a personal injury attorney will need to prove the following:

 - The defendant(s) had a duty of care toward the plaintiff;